mendix/docs/content/refguide/javascript-actions.md

 ### 2.2 Parameters

-A JavaScript action has zero or more parameters.
+A JavaScript action can have zero or more parameters.
+Each parameter should have a unique name.
 You may add a parameter by clicking **Parameters** > **Add**, and then use that parameter to pass data into a JavaScript action:

 ![parameter](attachments/javascript-actions/parameter-naming.png)